JAN 06 2026

 As originally reported in the Fall 2025 edition of the Avonian, the brand new, state-of-the-art center—made possible through the Ann K. Kirby Foundation, thanks to the generosity of board member Wade and wife, Linda, Kirby P’17, ’18—offers far more than medical care.
 It has dedicated physical and mental health wings, as well as office space for staff, a classroom for group learning, and a much more.

-She says that students shared her excitement.
+She says that students share her excitement.
 “On the morning of the first day, one of the students who takes daily medication came in and we gave him a tour.
 I saw him back in the Kirby later that day with another student.
 I asked if he was now feeling sick or why he was here with his friend and he said, ‘I brought Jeffrey with me to show him around.’
 Then, as he started walking Jeffery around and giving his own tour, I heard him say as they were heading down one hallway, ‘Come here, you've gotta see this, it's awesome!’
-Hearing this made my heart full!”
+Hearing that made my heart full!”

 Inside the new physical health wing, visitors will find two exam rooms (up from one), five overnight beds (a big change from two double rooms and one single room in the older facility), and a bright, open reception area where the nurse’s station is central.
 A dedicated sick waiting area keeps those awaiting pick-up separate from overnight patients, and prevents the need from flipping a bed over for new use after a boy has been in it for just an hour or two.
 The new spaces support expanded hours and increased coverage—two nurses are on duty until 9 p.m. from Monday through Thursday.
 The new building will bring nursing and counseling together with a single, visible entrance.